webauthz/handbook/README.md

 `access_token_max_seconds` have passed.
 Clients can refresh their expired access tokens using the [Exchange](#exchange) API.

-Where the exchange response includes a `refresh_token`, the application SHOULD attempt to refresh the access token some time before it expires to avoid an extra request to the resource where its access is denied with the expired `access_token`.
+The application SHOULD attempt to refresh the access token some time before it expires to avoid an extra request to the resource where its access is denied with the expired `access_token`.

-Where the response includes the `refresh_token_max_seconds` attribute, the application SHOULD store it directly or compute and store the corresponding future timestamp.
-The application SHOULD NOT make refresh exchange requests with the refresh token after `refresh_token_max_seconds` have passed.
-When the access token and refresh token have both expired, the application SHOULD make a new [request](#request) for further access.
+If any of the checks fail, the authorization server generates a response with the `401 Unauthorized` or `403 Forbidden`, depending on the failure.
+A missing or expired `client_token` would result in `401 Unauthorized`, indicating to the application that it needs to repeat the [registration](#registration) step and then start over with a new access [request](#request), whereas an invalid or expired `grant_token` would result in `403 Forbidden`, indicating to the application that the exchange is denied, and this is due either to a bug in the application code, or to an active attack in progress, and the request should not be repeated.

-The format of `access_token_max_seconds` and `refresh_token_max_seconds`
+When the client receives a `403 Forbidden` response, the client SHOULD inform the user and start a new access request for the resource.

-is a non-negative integer, specifying the number of seconds that token is valid since the moment it was issued.
-Applications SHOULD convert this to their preferred time zone and store the computed timestamp, or they should store the current timestamp when they received the token along with the max seconds value and compute the expiration period later.
+### Access token

-To refresh an access token, the application repeats the exchange request but uses the `refresh_token` instead of the `grant_token`:
+To refresh an access token, the application repeats the exchange request but uses the `access_token` instead of the `grant_token`:

 ```
 curl \